15 recruitment techniques you should be using 201911 min read

 Video interviewing is a great recruiting technique to improve your candidate experience and eliminate geographic constraints.
 The old tradition of dragging every candidate into the office is a little bit archaic when you consider the quality of video conferencing and interviewing platforms on the market today.

 In addition to formal interviews using video chat, you can also ask candidates to submit video cover letters, CVs or pre-screening tests using a feature like Video Answers.
 This lets you get a feel for the candidate’s personality in a much more efficient way than in-person talks and allows you to interview candidates from anywhere in the world.

-Applicant Tracking Systems (ATS) are a must-have tool for any serious recruitment strategy, and this trend will continue into the future.
+Applicant Tracking Systems (ATS) are a must-have tool for any serious recruitment strategy plan, and this trend will continue into the future.
 An ATS gives recruiters a wealth of easily accessible candidate information that can be used at every stage of the recruitment process.

 Your ATS should act as the central platform that guides your wider recruitment strategy and talent management programs.
 By funneling all applicant data through an ATS, recruiters are able to not only quickly push candidates through the funnel, but also pull insights from previous recruitment campaigns to guide future ones.